csplevuanh/levuanh/index.md

    I develop optimization and reinforcement learning methods that place constraints directly into training.
 This helps improve reliability while also reducing unnecessary computational cost.

 3. **Decision-Making in High-Stakes Settings**
-   I am interested in applying these ideas to real-world humanitarian problems where reliability matters, such as geospatial coordination, rural logistics, and crisis response.
+   I'm driven to applying these models to real-world humanitarian problems where reliability matters, such as geospatial coordination, rural logistics, and crisis response.
 These settings provide a way to evaluate how well models behave under real and emergent constraints.

 ## News